BlaiseMuhirwa/gladius/README.md

 library from scratch.
 The ultimate goal is to have a well-maintained C++ library that can be used to end-to-end training.

 ### Architectural Design
-Fortis's architecture consists of the following components:
+gladius's architecture consists of the following components:

 - `Parameter`: real-valued vectors and matrices representing weight matrices and bias vectors.